 The ultimate word is I LIKE.
 It lies beneath philosophy, and is twined about the heart of life.
-When philosophy has maundered ponderously for a month, telling the individual what he must do, the individual says, in an instant, "I LIKE," and does something else, and philosophy goes glimmering.
+When philosophy has maundered penderously for a month, telling the individual what he must do ponderously for a month, telling the individual what he must do, the individual says, in an instant, "I LIKE," and does something else, and philosophy goes glimmering.
 It is I LIKE that makes the drunkard drink and the martyr wear a hair shirt; that makes one man a reveller and another man an anchorite; that makes one man pursue fame, another gold, another love, and another God.
 Philosophy is very often a man's way of explaining his own I LIKE.